geokkjer/blog/content/how-to/Intro to major distros.md

 # Intro

 Hi,
-If you courious about Linux, and have enough intersesst to  and You are in luck, the three distobutins tha I'm covering in this guide are all pretty easy to install.
-In fact the installers are substantially more usre friendly tham both macOS or Windows.
+If you courious about Linux, and have enough intersesst to  and.
+You are in luck, the three distributions that I'm covering in this guide are all pretty easy to install.
+In fact the installers are substantially more user friendly than both macOS or Windows.

 # Downloading the isos
 [Ubuntu](https://releases.ubuntu.com/20.04.3/ubuntu-20.04.3-desktop-amd64.iso)